 Last, start collecting video testimonials from satisfied customers and embed them on your website for people to watch.
 Written reviews are good, but video testimonials pull more weight.
 A whopping 72% of customers trust a brand more when they have positive video testimonials and reviews.

-Now that you know how to remove and suppress bad reviews along with how to generate positive reviews, make sure you monitor reviews regularly and respond to each one appropriately.
+Now that you know how to remove and suppress bad reviews along with how to generate positive reviews, make sure you monitor monitor negative feedback, recurring issues, or any deceptive content.
+This helps you improve customer experience and your business's reputation.

 It also helps to use tools to track and analyze customer sentiment so you can get a better idea of what people are saying and how they feel about your brand.
 From there, you can adjust your business strategy as needed to improve customer satisfaction and boost your revenue.